sohailc/blog/content/posts/2025-09-14-Modernity’s Blind Spot/chapter2_contradiction_of_modernity.md

 <details>
 <summary>Read more about Amazons anti-competitive behavior </summary>

 In India, internal documents showed Amazon’s private-label team copying top seller products and manipulating search placements to favor its own brands <a href="https://www.aljazeera.com/news/2021/10/14/amazon-india-copied-products-rigged-search-results-own-brands-reuters">[Al Jazeera]</a>.
 In Europe, the European Commission concluded Amazon used granular seller data—like sales figures and rankings—to inform private-label launches and distort pricing and inventory, effectively crowding out competitors <a href="https://www.voguebusiness.com/companies/amazon-european-commission-antitrust">[Vogue business]</a>.
 In the U.S., Wall Street Journal reporting found that Amazon employees accessed individual seller data to launch competing products despite internal policies prohibiting it <a href="https://www.foxbusiness.com/retail/amazon-scooped-up-data-from-its-own-sellers-to-launch-competing-products">[FOX business]</a>.
 And in the UK, some 35,000 independent retailers have filed a £1 billion lawsuit alleging Amazon exploited seller data to undercut them with its own products <a href="https://www.theguardian.com/technology/article/2024/jun/07/independent-uk-retailers-claim-1bn-damages-against-amazon">[The Guardian]</a>.
 These cases underscore how unregulated markets can concentrate power, not empower participation.
 </details>

 This economic dynamic is not a fluke.
 It reflects a deeper structural flaw within modernity: a system built on self-interest will inevitably reward behaviors that concentrate power, whether in commerce, technology, or politics.
 And each domain reveals its own version of the same underlying contradiction.

-## Self-interest: liberation or languishing
+## II.2 Campaign contributions: corruption or empowerment?

 Consider, for example, the legal and political domain.
 A pivotal moment came with the U.S. Supreme Court’s decision in Buckley v.
 Valeo (1976).
 In this case, the plaintiffs challenged federal limits on campaign contributions and independent political expenditures, arguing that such restrictions infringed on their First Amendment right to free speech—particularly their ability to use personal wealth to support preferred candidates and causes.
 The Court struck a compromise: while it upheld limits on direct contributions (to prevent corruption), it ruled that independent expenditures—money spent to influence elections without coordinating with campaigns—could not be restricted.